SalvaFang/DF-Net/README.md

 This project has provided the code and data of DF-Net, aiming to analyze the difference between the static and dynamic fusion optimization mechanisms.
 Anyone could revise it or propose some suggestions to improve or complete our work.
 Thanks.

+More fusion results of tested methods on public datasests and course will be uploaded soon...